In this guide, we’ve outlined:

 – Environmental

-Can involve the prevention of general environmental degradation past a certain point (such as past environmental planetary boundaries, or past unsafe or undesirable pollution levels – when talking about on a local level).
+Can also involve preventing environmental degradation past a certain point (such as past environmental planetary boundaries, or past unsafe or undesirable pollution levels on the local level).

 But, may also be specific to the individual environmental indicators, such as air pollution, water pollution, land and soil pollution and degradation, greenhouse gas emissions, waste pollution, and so on.